GitZoneTools/npmts/README.md

 #### Tests
 When Typings have been installed, TypeScript + Declaration files have been transpiled and the resulting JS has been instrumentalized, npmts runs `.test/test.js` with mocha.

+Any errors will be shown with reference to their originating source in TypeScript.

 When requiring the module from other TypeScript files, the TypeScript Compiler will use the declaration file to resolve typings.